baldock92/nc-games/README.md

 ## How to run this app locally

-To deploy this app locally (using Ubuntu), you should:
+To deploy this app locally (using Ubuntu), you should  take the following steps:

 1. Clone repo in terminal:
 ```js